 If and when you get into a bar-fight combat operates differently than true combat.
-Once the first blow is thrown and then returned everyone involved then takes there turn in descending order of Initiative, there are no ‘sides’ in a bar room brawl.
+Once the first blow is thrown and then returned everyone involved then takes rolls an Initiative Score and follows the rules for Turn Order.
 During your turn you may only move and attack, instants cannot be used nor do they apply.
 Bar-fighting combat then follows these steps:

-1. Select attack from ‘Bar Fight Moves’ table (if drunk to degree 5 or more you must select attacks randomly by rolling 1d20)
+- Select attack from ‘Bar Fight Moves’ table (if possessing 4 or more stacks of Drunkenness must select attacks randomly by rolling 1d20)

 Bar Fight Moves

-- some moves depend on situation and can have unique consequences
+Note: some moves may depend on the situation and environment and can have unique consequences at a GMs discretion